ethanchewy/PythonBuddySandboxed/README.md

 ## Requirements

    * Self-host or run on a Linux Server
    * Node.js
-    * Docker Containers with:
+   * Docker containers with:
       * 4GB of Storage
       * 1GB of RAM